-Poverty alleviation in oppressive communities should certainly be a cooperate social responsibility issue.
+Poverty alleviation in oppressive communities should certainly be a corporate social responsibility issue.
 Successful organizations have the necessary tools and resources to help build strong communities.
 Relying on government legislation and policies isn’t enough to eliminate poverty from struggling neighborhoods.
-Some progress has been made but nothing has been dramatically effective enough to eliminate poverty from U.S. cities.
+Some progress has been made, but nothing has been dramatically effective enough to eliminate poverty from U.S. cities.

 The Needs of Struggling Communities

 - Safety programs

 - Employment programs